top of page

 She was introduced to groundnut cultivation—an accessible, low-risk crop with great potential.
 With proper training, tools, and ongoing guidance, she began working the land that once seemed out of reach.
 Her hands, once used for stocking shelves, now tilled the soil with purpose.

-Sakunthala began saving through her SHG.
+Sakunthala also began saving through her SHG.
 With her growing financial literacy and confidence, she took out a small, low-interest loan to restock her grocery shop.
 Another helped her lease additional land to expand her cultivation.

-“My daughters now eat well, study well,and sleep without hearing me cry at night,” she says, with a soft smile.
+“My daughters now eat well, study well, and sleep without hearing me cry at night,” she says, with a soft smile.

 Today, Sakunthala has: